Reservoir computing approaches for representation and classification of multivariate time series: Conclusions and future work

-We considered several benchmarks datasets for classification of multivariate time series, showing that the RC classifier equipped with the proposed representation achieves superior performance both in terms of classification accuracy and execution time.
+We considered several real-world datasets for classification of MTS, showing that the RC classifier equipped with the proposed representation achieves superior performance both in terms of classification accuracy and execution time.
 We analyzed how a bidirectional reservoir and a deep readout affect the performance (both in time and accuracy) of RC-based classifiers configured with different representations.
-We found that combining the proposed representation with these more sophisticated architectures provides only a minimal contribution to the accuracy, pointing to the strong informative content of this representation in terms of discriminative power.
-We concluded by considering a real-world case study of time series pertaining to blood samples and we compared our method with state-of-the-art kernels for multivariate time series.
-Even in this case, the features extracted by our reservoir model space criterion are fast to compute and highly informative, as they yield superior classification accuracy.
+We found that combining the reservoir model space with these more sophisticated architectures improves accuracy only slightly, pointing to the already strong informative content of this representation.
+We also considered a medical case study of blood samples time series and obtained superior performance compared to state-of-the-art kernels for MTS.
+We concluded by comparing with state-of-the-art methods on the classification of univariate time series and showed that, even on those tasks, our approach achieves competitive results.